ChimeHQ/Welp/README.md

 The help book format for macOS is effectively abandoned.
 Yet, it still remains one of the best ways to deliver in-app help content.
 Nearly all of the built-in macOS apps use it.
 But, it can be a real struggle.
 Welp is all about building tooling to make the process easier.

-The project has four components:
+The project has five components:

 - `Welp` library for working with help books programmatically
 - `welp` cli tool for help book automation
+- `Help Book.xctemplate` an Xcode template that sets up a help book bundle target
 - `WelpBook` a (very) experimental library that replaces the help book format entirely

-I have some JavaScript here that is needed to drive the in-browser navigation system.
+I have some [JavaScript](Help\ Book.xctemplate/helpbook.js) here that is needed to drive the in-browser navigation system.
 It does not work quite yet, and I also do not know the best way to distribute it.
 If you have ideas here, I'd love some help!

 ## Installation